“The detail and atmosphere created here was excellent.”

 The Unfinished Tunnel

-Men toiled with picks and shovels, loading rocks into trolleys and pushing them back up to the tunnel entrance.
-In the semi-dark and the damp, with the constant fear of rock falls, this back-breaking work went on in 12-hour shifts.
+Be moved as you see for yourself how men toiled with picks and shovels, loading rocks into trolleys and pushing them back up to the tunnel entrance.
 You experience it all through an interactive audio-visual experience in the unfinished tunnel itself.

 Fortress Island

-Far in excess of their military significance, the Channel Islands used up one twelfth of the reinforced concrete of the entire Atlantic wall.
-Had the Nazis deployed these resources more reasonably, they could have doubled the strength of the Atlantic wall and had a profound effect on the Allied advance.
+Did you know that the Channel Islands used one twelfth of the reinforced concrete of the entire Atlantic wall?
+In our Fortress Island exhibit you’ll learn how, had the Nazis deployed these resources more reasonably, they could have had a more profound effect on the Allied advance.

-On the other side of the hill, the Cap Verde entrance helps you understand the sheer scale of the excavation.
+The Cap Verd entrance will help you understand the sheer scale of the excavation at the tunnels.
 Adjacent to the entrance, pipework from the original air conditioning system shows how the occupying forces deployed the latest technologies.

 Under Siege

-After D-Day, the Channel Islands were cut off from all supply routes through France.
-The last year of the occupation was characterised by hunger and desperation.
+Hear the powerful story of how, after D-Day, the Channel Islands were cut off from all supply routes through France and learn how the last year of the occupation was characterised by hunger and desperation.

 Desperate Times

-In the final months of occupation, Islanders became desperate.
+Discover how, In the final months of Liberation, Islanders became desperate.
 Food shortages were acute and with no knowledge of when the war would end, the Island entered its darkest times.

 Air Raid Shelter